riwajsapkota/blank-app/README.md

-# 🎈 Blank app template
+# Spanish to English translator app

 A simple Streamlit app to translate spanish to english